 Her first picture book, The Tiger and The Dried Persimmon, the retelling of a Korean folktale, was nominated as a finalist for the Canadian Governor General’s Literary Awards and won the Elizabeth Mrazik-Cleaver Award.

-She currently lives in Ottawa, Canada with her husband and two children.
+She currently lives in Ottawa, Canada with her husband and two children and keeps creating art.